84n4n4j03/pinit/README.md

 You could even remove the configuration and storage capablities this way to write protect a menu.

+If you want PinIt to use another layout file you can specify it on start, like
+so: `python pinit --layout path/to/yourFile.js`.
+This way you can also open the exampleLayout.js stored in the root directory of PinIt.

 ### Parameter
 To use an action with different parameter simply add a "$" in front of a word in the command.
 If you click the button another menu shows up to ask you for the actual value.
 E.g.: `git checkout $branch` will ask you for the value of `$branch`.
 Of course you can do this for multiple parameters.

+### Blocking commands
+Some calls may block the further execution until they're finished.
+E.g. a command `notepad aFile.txt` opens aFile.txt in notepad but the button stucks in the pressed state until notepad is closed.
+Sometimes this is a desired behaviour but if not you could try the command "start" before your actual call.
+So the example before would end up in `start notepad aFile.txt`.
+This only triggers the command and directly returns.

 ## Limitations
 I needed it on Windows machines, and some code related to window focussing